dainst/iiif_image_plug/additional_docs/performance_considerations.md

 vips dzsave input.jpg preprocessed_out --layout iiif3 --depth onetile --overlap 0 --suffix .jpg
 ```

 This will create a directory "preprocessed_out" that contains a bunch of directories (each corresponding to a possible "region" parameter) and a `info.json` file.
-These can be served as static assets (you would need to update the "id" value to match your service):
+These can be served as static assets.
+You would need to update the "id" value to match your service:

 ```json
 {